Neyami/Controllable-NPCs/README.md

 <BR>

-# BABY GARGANTUA #
+# BIG MOMMA #
-`weapon_babygarg` - Can be given to players, Primary Attack spawns the controllable monster.
+`weapon_bigmomma` - Can be given to players, Primary Attack spawns the controllable monster.
-`info_cnpc_babygarg` - Usable entity that turns the player into the monster upon using.
+`info_cnpc_bigmomma` - Usable entity that turns the player into the monster upon using.
 Mappers can place this

-Primary Attack: Dual flamethrower
+Primary Attack: Melee attacks
-Secondary Attack: Melee
+Secondary Attack: Launch mortar
 Tertiary Attack: Toggle between first- and third-person view
-Jump: Kick
-Reload: Stomp attack

-Flamethrower ammo replenishes automatically.
+Reload: Drop baby crabs, two may be dropped before a longer cooldown is set
+Duck: Defend (no use yet)

 <BR>